cowhorse7/startup/notes.md

 the style element should appear in the Head element of the doc elements inherit the rules applied to their parents CSS defines everything as boxes
+<div>s are automatically defined as boxes in html, too.
+Can of course be changed from CSS
+CSS flex display (display: flex) is useful when you want your content to react to the window size/orientation.

+Bootstrap CSS package is good to use for when JS is needed.
+Bootstrap is very common to use to  include Bootstrap in your application using NPM you would run the following from your console: npm install bootstrap@5.2.3 (ver num may need to be updated from time to time)